-The EA's Asset Management map provides an updated indication of schemes that are under construction or have a forecast start date.
-There are capital schemes shown in this mapping in Stratford-on-Avon which include:
+The EA's Asset Management map provides an updated indication of schemes that have been constructed since 2015, are under construction or have a forecast start date.
+There is one completed capital scheme shown in Eathorpe but there are no other future capital schemes shown in this mapping in Warwick.